Art & Life: Finding the New “Normal”

 A lot has happened since March as I’m sure your lives have changed as well.
 It’s been about two months and I’m still figuring out what the new “normal” looks like.
 Around mid-March I was redeployed in my day job to do contact tracing related to COVID-19.
 I usually keep my work life in healthcare separate from my art practice but this was the time where these two worlds collided.
 In the beginning, I didn’t have the energy to make any art.
 Even when I was tired from work, I could push myself to go to the studio but there was no way I could do it this time.

 I was so immersed in information related to the pandemic and I couldn’t escape it when I came home.
 My friends and family were talking about it.
 Not only was I doing this work, but I was trying to do my previous work projects on the side.
 All my projects had shifted to address the emergency food response to COVID-19.
 I haven’t shared many details about my day job until now because many people have misconceptions about what I do.
 Often it becomes the definition who I am as a person.
 I work as a registered dietitian in the community and I aim to facilitate not only food access and food literacy but also to support a positive relationship to food.
 Food is very personal which is why I say this.
-This work is often invisible and yet it has shifted more into the forefront because food access for vulnerable populations has been greatly impacted.
-It has been a challenge to straddle these two roles.
-This day job is one hat that I wear and I take it seriously.
-But it doesn’t stop there.
-Making art is one the few things that I can do without having any restrictions over me.
+This work is often invisible and yet it has shifted more into the forefront because food access has become significantly more challenging for many people.
+It has been very demanding to straddle these two roles.
+This day job is one hat that I wear.
+I take it seriously but it doesn’t end there.
+Making art is one of the few things that I can do without feeling there are any restrictions over me.
 Needless to say I had a lot on my mind.
 People everywhere were and are still feeling the whole spectrum of emotions.
-I wanted to do more to support other artists but I had to recharge myself much more than ever before just so I could keep going.
+I wanted to do more to support other artists but I needed time to recharge myself much more than ever before just so I could keep going.

 Was I doing valuable and important work in my day job?
-Yes of course.
-But did it take a toll on me?
+Yes, at least I think I was and still am.
+Did it take a toll on me?
 Yes it did.
-My natural tendency to be a hermit was all out embraced in this situation.
+My natural tendency to be a hermit was fully embraced in this situation.
 It was hard to be motivated but I knew that I needed to keep making things with my hands especially after being on the computer all day.
 There is always a part of me that feels like I need to be “productive” but there were days that doing “nothing” was the best thing for me.

 So I figured I would learn new things to help me find focus and get excited about making art a little more.
 I looked for things that would help me relax.
 When I heard Grace Lee from Eikcam Ceramics was offering clay kits, I jumped on the chance to finally experiment with clay.
 It was one of the few things that I could lose track of time doing.
 I’m relieved that these looked a lot more promising than when I last worked with clay in high school.
 I can’t wait to see how these pieces look fired and glazed.